rticommunity/rticonnextdds-examples/examples/dynamic_data_nested_structs/c++03/README.md

 To generate a makefile for any other architecture, you can search and replace the architecture on the makefile, or use *rtiddsgen* to generate a makefile specific for it.
-To use *rtiddsgen* to generate a makefile, create a temporal idl file called *Foo.idl* (it can be empty) and run:
+Regarding the latter, create a temporal IDL file named *Foo.idl* (it can be empty) and run:
 ```
 rtiddsgen -platform <platform_name> -language C++03 -create makefiles Foo.idl
 ```